UMD-CS-STICs/CMSC388J-f20/projects/p3/README.md

 1. `app.py`:
    - Set the database and secret keys, so that Mongo works and the CSRF tokens can be generated.
+   - Use **MongoDB** to store the reviews that have been submitted.
+Not using MongoDB (if you use SQLite or some other database, or the `session` object), will result in a 0.
    - In `query_results(query)`, you'll need to use the `MovieClient` class to search movies matching `query`.
 If an error is encountered, the error message should be displayed, and no query results.
 If the search is